enyojs/bootplate/Enyo2onWebOS.md

 - Copy `appinfo.json` from the PhoneGap `'lib/webos/framework'` directory and a cordova JavaScript file from the PhoneGap `'lib/webos/lib'` directory
 - Modify `appinfo.json` for your project and add an icon
 - Run `tools\deploy.bat --cordova-webos` or `tools/deploy.sh --cordova-webos` to build your app.
-- Use `palm-install` to install to your webOS device
+- Use `palm-install` to install the resulting ipk on your webOS device